Linn Park, Glasgow

 Linn Park is an 82 ha park in Glasgow, Scotland, surrounded by the suburbs of Cathcart, Muirend, Simshill, and Castlemilk, also bordering Netherlee in East Renfrewshire.
 It is Glasgow's third largest park, after Pollok Country Park and Dams to Darnley Country Park, although Dams to Darnley is half in East Renfrewshire.
 Both Linn and Pollok parks have the White Cart Water flowing through them.
-Some areas in the park are unsuitable for prams and the infirm.

 History and features

 The park was acquired by Glasgow Corporation in 1919 and incorporated within the city boundaries in 1938.
 It was originally part of the lands of Hagtonhill and several others owned by the Maxwell family, who were extensive local landowners based at Pollok House.
 The park is managed by Glasgow City Council and there is an active Friends of Linn Park group.

 The remains of Cathcart Castle are situated at the northern end of the park.
 The castle was built by the first Lord Cathcart around 1450 and added to the park in 1927.
 It was demolished in 1980 after lying derelict for a long period.

 The park contains a large mansion, Linn House, which was originally built c.
 1811 for Rev. James Hall, who a short time later became bankrupt resulting in the house and estate being put up for auction on behalf of the creditors.
 James Hall's wife, Mary Maxwell, separately owned adjacent land at Bogton which was the subject of a legal action by the creditors against her, which was determined at the Court of Session in January 1814.
 The mansion and surrounding estate was sold again in 1820, by which time the familiar cast iron "Ha'penny Bridge" (now a Category B listed structure) was in place.